agusles/RegExApiDemo/README.md

     "Url": "https://jsonplaceholder.typicode.com/posts"
   }
 ```
-The response data contains information on how many records matches the expression, the percentage, time elapsed (in millisecconds) and a list of the matching results along with the index of the first occurence of the pattern.
+The response data contains information on how many records matches the expression, the percentage, time elapsed (in milliseconds) and a list of the matching results along with the index of the first occurence of the pattern.
 ```
 {
   "regExQuery": "occa",